Friday, November 15, 2024

 To do research, he had himself committed to a mental hospital, relying on my mother to get him released when the time came, which she dutifully did.

-For his efforts, he was rewarded with a lawsuit by the psychologists whose questionable methods he had exposed.
+For his efforts, he was rewarded with a lawsuit by the psychiatrist whose questionable methods he had exposed.
 It was a financial burden that hung over him for years, due in large part to the publishers' failure to give the book a "libel reading" before publication.

 On the back deck of their High Street home with friends.